-Injustice Anywhere advocates to abolish the death penalty based solely on the problems that plague our justice system at both the state and federal level.
+Injustice Anywhere advocates abolishing the death penalty based solely on the problems that plague our justice system at both the state and federal levels.
 It is a fact that any justice system that implements the death penalty will put innocent people to death.
 There is currently no system in the world capable of preventing it.

-There have been a total of 1499 executions in the United States from 1973 to the present.
-In that time frame there have been over 165 death row exonerations.
+There have been a total of 1532 executions in the United States from 1973 to the present.
+In that time frame, there have been over 185 death row exonerations.
 The alarming number of exonerations clearly shows that the system is flawed.

 The Death Penalty Information Center (DPIC) is a non-profit organization serving the media and the public with analysis and information on issues concerning capital punishment.
 The Center was founded in 1990 and prepares in-depth reports, issues press releases conducts briefings for journalists, and serves as a resource to those working on this issue.
 We highly recommend DPIC to anyone looking for credible information regarding the death penalty.